 Chapter 7

-• Specify the requirements of three basic forms of qualified pension plans.
+- Specify the requirements of the basic forms of qualified pension plans including vesting, contributions, and benefits.

 Chapter 8

-• Recognize the postponement of income with a nonqualified plan by:
+- Recognize the postponement of income with a nonqualified plan identifying nonqualified plan advantages and recognize the impact of constructive receipt and economic benefit concepts.

 Chapter 9

-• Determine what constitutes an S corporation and specify the advantages and list disadvantages associated with them.
+- Determine what constitutes an S corporation, and specify the advantages, and the disadvantages associated with them.

 Chapter 10